Please ensure Javascript is enabled for purposes of website accessibility

 Three Stages of a Trial

-Stage 1: Before a Lawsuit is Filed
+Stage 1: Before a Lawsuit Is Filed

-At the time you hire a CHAIN | COHN | CLARK attorney, the attorney obtains authorization to represent the client and obtain the client’s records.
+At the time you hire an attorney, the attorney obtains authorization to represent the client and obtain the client’s records.
 The attorney contacts the defendant and the defendant’s insurance carrier by sending a letter of representation to the defendant and the defendant’s insurance carrier.
 While the client is recovering from his or her injuries, there is a lot of work to be done such as gathering all of the client’s medical records and bills, verifying loss of earnings and future loss of earnings, obtaining the police report, taking witness statements, analyzing the scene and taking photographs, confirming insurance coverage and other investigation to prove liability.

 Once the client has completed medical treatment and has reached a permanent or stationary condition, or your attorney has verified all future medical treatment necessary, you will meet with your attorney for an evaluation of your claim.
 Your attorney will submit a demand for settlement to the defendant’s insurance carrier.
 The defendant’s insurance carrier reviews the demand, and settlement negotiations begin.
 Every effort is made to solicit an offer from the insurance carrier involved.
 If your claim is not settled within a reasonable period of time, or the defendant’s insurance carrier denies the claim, the litigation process begins.